MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 * * *

-### Manage and configure the Microsoft Edge Driver service
+### Manage and configure the Edge WebDriver service

-When you create a new `EdgeDriver` object to start a Microsoft Edge session, Selenium launches a new Microsoft Edge Driver process that the `EdgeDriver` object communicates with.
-The Microsoft Edge Driver process is closed when you call the `EdgeDriver` object's `Quit` method.
+When you create a new `EdgeDriver` object to start a Microsoft Edge session, Selenium launches a new Edge WebDriver process that the `EdgeDriver` object communicates with.
+The Edge WebDriver process is closed when you call the `EdgeDriver` object's `Quit` method.
 Letting each `EdgeDriver` object manage its own driver process can be inefficient if you have many tests, because each test must wait for a new driver process to launch.
-Instead, you can create a single Microsoft Edge Driver process and then reuse it for multiple tests.
+Instead, you can create a single Edge WebDriver process and then reuse it for multiple tests.

-Selenium uses the `EdgeDriverService` class to manage a Microsoft Edge Driver process.
+Selenium uses the `EdgeDriverService` class to manage an Edge WebDriver process.
 You can create an `EdgeDriverService` once before running your tests, and then pass this `EdgeDriverService` object to the `EdgeDriver` constructor when creating a new `EdgeDriver` object.
 When you pass an `EdgeDriverService` to the `EdgeDriver` constructor, the `EdgeDriver` object will use this `EdgeDriverService`, instead of creating a new one.

-You can also use `EdgeDriverService` to configure command-line options for the Microsoft Edge Driver process, as shown below.
+You can also use `EdgeDriverService` to configure command-line options for the Edge WebDriver process, as shown below.

 The following snippet creates a new `EdgeDriverService` and enables verbose log output: